-Leona Graham has been working in the radio and voiceover industry for many years presenting radio programmes, voicing station idents and using her voice talent on television and radio commercials.
+Leona Graham has been working in the radio and voice over industry for many years presenting radio programmes, voicing station idents and using her voice talent on television and radio commercials.

 Leona’s radio career started at W963 – University Radio Warwick in 1989 where she presented the ‘Thursday Night Rock Show’ and a nightly news/magazine programme called ‘Weekday Warwick’.
-After Uni in 1993 she spent some time on community radio in Nottingham.
+After Uni in 1993 she spent some time on pirate radio in Nottingham.

 Her break came in 1995 when she helped write the winning application for Choice FM in Birmingham, where she became the overnight DJ.
 She made the move to London to become the DJ for Radio Top Shop, known then as FTV and landed a major voice over job voicing Channel 4′s ‘Passengers’.

 A year later, she moved to Portsmouth to present Early Breakfast and co-host The Breakfast Show on 103.2 Power FM.
 In 1997 she moved away from co-hosting to take the reigns at Drivetime on 96.4 The Eagle in Guildford.
 She also became the female voice of Capital Radio, London at this time.

 Leona went on to become the UK’s first female breakfast anchor, launching Surf 107.2 in Brighton in 1998.
 Digital Radio launched in 1999 and moved to Core Radio in 1999.

 At the end of the 90′s Leona’s voice over career had taken off.
 She was the voice of BBC 5 Live, BBC Radio 1, the GWR Group and The Box TV.